lsaffre/djangosite/README.txt

 ==========================
-django-site README
+djangosite README
 ==========================

-An extensible SITE object for Django
+A server startup signal for Django

 Description
 -----------